UCIDataScienceInitiative/IntroR_Workshop/index.md

 EX10.
 Histogram of the continuous variables: to check the outliers and the distribution of the variables
   + 10.1 generate a histogram for each variable (one histogram per plot); save all plots in a pdf file and check the file.
 Need to install and load "ggplot2" package if you have not done so.
-  + 10.2 (optional) reshape the data and use facet_grid to generate a graph that contains the histograms for all the continuous variables.
+  + 10.2 (optional) reshape the continuous-variable-subset of the data and use facet_grid to generate a graph that contains the histograms for all the continuous variables.
 Hint: melt the data so that the values of all variables go into one column and with another column (a factor) recording which variable the value is from.
 The variable names will be the levels of this factor.
 Save the graph in a pdf file and check the file.
+You will need the "reshape2" package.

 EX11.
-Boxplot of mpg by different levels of originto visually check if mpg is different across different categories.
+Boxplot of mpg by different levels of origin to visually check if mpg is different across different categories.
 First look up how to make a boxplot in the online ggplot2 documentation.
+Mpg does look different across different origin categories, suggesting mpg is likely to depend on the car origin.
+We will do a formal statistical test later.
   + (optional) add an additional layer a)geom_point or b)geom_jitter() and see what happens

 ---

 EX12.
 Scatterplot of mpg vs cylinders to check what the relationship is like, and to check if it is suitable to treat cylinder as a numerical variable or categorical variable.
   + 12.1. check the use of stat_smooth() and the argument "method".
 Generate a scatter plot with the default smooth curve fit overlayed, and the other scatter plot with a linear regression fit overlayed.
-The two fitted curves should look quite different, in which case we want to keep cylinder as a categorical variable.
+The two fitted curves should both have non-zero slopes but look quite different, suggesting mpg and cylinders are associated, but not linearly associated, in which case we want to keep cylinder as a categorical variable.
 You can see very few cases have cylinder = 3 or 5; sometimes you may want to do a secondary analysis with those cases removed.

   + 12.2 (optional) create another data with instances with odd number of cylinders removed, and check the above plots again.
 The two fitted curves look similar -> could treat cylinder as numerical

 ---